Sitecore/developer-portal/data/markdown/partials/integrations/blueprint-xm-cdp.md

 The sequence diagram below shows the data flow between the different systems to facilitate the IDENTITY Event request when directly embedded into the JavaScript for the web channel.

-![Sequence diagram showing the flow of data between Sitecore XM & Sitecore CDP when identifying users from a tracker directly embedded in the pages JS.][5]
+![Sequence diagram showing the flow of data between Sitecore XM & Sitecore SmartHub CDP when identifying users from a tracker directly embedded in the pages JS.][5]

 #### Method B – Google Tag Manager Integration
-For those customers wanting to directly embed the CDP tracking tag into their web channel built using Sitecore XM, they can follow the Tagging Examples documentation to add JS tracking tag to your website by using Google Tag Manager: [How to send data to Sitecore CDP via Google Tag Manager](https://sitecore.cdpknowledgehub.com/docs/how-to-send-data-to-boxever-via-google-tag-manager)
+For those customers wanting to directly embed the CDP tracking tag into their web channel built using Sitecore XM, they can follow the Tagging Examples documentation to add JS tracking tag to your website by using Google Tag Manager: [How to send data to Sitecore SmartHub CDP via Google Tag Manager](https://sitecore.cdpknowledgehub.com/docs/how-to-send-data-to-boxever-via-google-tag-manager)

 The sequence diagram below shows data flow between the different systems to facilitate the IDENTITY Event request when Google Tag Manager is used to embed the JavaScript for the web channel.

 ![Sequence diagram showing the flow of data between Sitecore XM & Sitecore CDP when identifying users from a tracker directly embedded via Google Tag Manager.][6]

 #### Method C – Server-side Integration
-For those customers wanting to integrate with Sitecore CDP from the server-side, the best approach is to make use of the Stream API to send those requests.
+For those customers wanting to integrate with Sitecore SmartHub CDP from the server-side, the best approach is to make use of the Stream API to send those requests.
 To start that process you will need to request and Browser ID and then ensure you send that ID with all future requests to ensure the session details are recorded correctly.
 This is the same approach that is used when integrating a Mobile App to the CDP, and is documented here: [Mobile App Tagging Overview](https://sitecore.cdpknowledgehub.com/docs/mobile-app-tagging-overview)

 The sequence diagram below shows data flow between the different systems to facilitate the request of the Browser ID and subsequent event messages.

-![Sequence diagram showing the flow of data between Sitecore XM & Sitecore CDP when identifying users from a server-side request.][7]
+![Sequence diagram showing the flow of data between Sitecore XM & Sitecore SmartHub CDP when identifying users from a server-side request.][7]

 ### Marketer Usage
 As your users interact with your web channel, they will at first appear as anonymous visitors.
 After your development team have implemented one of the methods described above, your users will change from visitors to customers.
 There is no further confirmation required by the marketer.

-## Use Case #3: Customising, Retrieving & Updating user information stored in Sitecore CDP
+## Use Case #3: Customising, Retrieving & Updating user information stored in Sitecore SmartHub CDP
 A CDP is used to store information about your customers.
 Each business has a different domain model, though, thus requiring a different set of customer details to be stored.
 For this reason, you will need to tailor the customer data you’re storing to match your business requirements.

 ### Key Concepts
 As your users interact with your web channel built using Sitecore XM, you will need to ensure that the data you’re storing match your requirements.
 To do this, you will most likely have to customize your customer model to include fields used to store the data specific to your industry.
-In Sitecore CDP this customization is achieved by using Data Extensions.
+In Sitecore SmartHub CDP this customization is achieved by using Data Extensions.
 You can read more about the Data Extension Model here: https://doc.sitecore.com/cdp/en/developers/sitecore-customer-data-platform--data-model-2-0/using-the-create-guest-data-extension-function-in-sitecore-cdp-rest-api.html

 ### Developer Configuration
 The developer uses the Data Extension model to update, store and retrieve guest data that includes custom fields specific to your business.
 They are stored in the format of a series of key-value pairs, allowing you to store any data you need.
 The process of interacting with Data Extension models is performed via a series of different API calls, you can see details regarding these calls in the links below: